clap-rs/clap/examples/typed-derive.md

 $ typed-derive --sleep forever
 ? failed
-error: Invalid value 'forever' for '--sleep <SLEEP>': expected number at 0
+error: invalid value 'forever' for '--sleep <SLEEP>': expected number at 0

 For more information try '--help'